skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 namespaces make no changes on a given namespace, and that changes specific to a namespace do not affect others.

-Note that label selection is the only place on the policy system that behaves with an `AND` nature:  all given labels (in an item in the list) must apply to a namespace for that label selection to apply.
+Note that label selection items are the only place on the policy system that behaves with an `AND` nature:  all given labels (in an item in the list) must apply to a namespace for that label selection to apply.
 This should be Kubernetes work to ensure, but we test anyway

 * test multiple labels in a single item
 * test single labels in multiple items